MiSTer-devel/MkDocs_MiSTer/docs/advanced/directvideo.md

 This activates the *Direct Video* feature when the system starts.
 Once it's enabled, it allows your HDMI port to output the raw and unprocessed digital audio/video signal from the loaded core, which is consumed by your DAC.
 MiSTer will not work with your HD TV or monitor while this mode is enabled, since they require a standard HDMI signal to work, and the zero-lag *Direct Video* signal **IS NOT** standard HDMI.

-The resulting analog video signal from your DAC should be compatible with standard CRTs if the core loaded supports standard CRT refresh frequencies (see [analog video compatibility](Analog-video-output-compatibility) for more details).
+The resulting analog video signal from your DAC should be compatible with standard CRTs if the core loaded supports standard CRT refresh frequencies (see [Core Default Resolutions](nativeres.md) for an incomplete list of the core default resolutions and refresh rates, your results may vary).
 But there is still a bit of additional configuration you need to do depending on which kind of analog video signal you want to use.

 ## Setup for RGB signals